hitcslj/hitcslj/README.md

 - 📫 How to reach me: **2498065510@qq.com**

-- ⚡ I am actively engaged in research focused on various aspects of 3D generation (AIGC-3D).
+- ⚡ I am actively engaged in research focused on 3D generation.